Internet voting gains new appeal

 to be worked out."

-Hugh Denton, a Contra Costa County election official, said the county was
+Hugh Denton, a Contra Costa County election official, said the county

-pens and read by optical scanners, he said.
+special pens and read by optical scanners, he said.

 The second technology under scrutiny, DRE voting machines, includes

 touch-screen machines that enable voters to cast ballots by pressing the

 names of the candidates they prefer.
 Some DRE machines use keys and are

 DRE machines tend to be expensive — around $15,000 each — but eSlate

 3000, a new version developed by Hart InterCivic, has a base price of about

 The machines allow voters to vote out of their precinct.
 In Texas, for